ifandelse/writing/techpro/when to go native mobile web or cross platform tool/WhenToGoNativeMobileWebOrHybridMobile.md

 * Are you OK with no app store presence, you need the ability to frequently update the application and you're not nessarily concerned with heavy monetization of the app?
 (Believe it or not, this happens - particularly when an established company is expanding its reach to mobile to establish presence before other mobile initiatives.)
 If yes to all 3, then mobile web could be your answer (assuming you don't need heavy device API availability).
 * Do you need to be able to access device APIs (accelerometer, camera, GPS, key chain, use push notifications, etc.)?
 Then mobile-web is out.

+> <em>What's the fuss about app store presence?</em>
+> Many companies may not already have existing customer accounts.
+Being in an app store provides the ability to reach & bill customers, as well as a means of distribution and discoverability for lesser-known companies/apps.
+If monetizing your app is critical, and you don't already have solid channels via which you can reach your customers, then having an app store presence is something you shouldn't ignore!

 From the above questions, you can begin to see the logic behind answering "When should I go mobile web?".
 In many cases, this is best answered with: "When you don't need an app store presence, aren't really using device APIs, aren't *as* concerned about app monetization, and want to potentially take advantage of re-using a responsively-designed desktop site".
 Don't underestimate what's possible here.
 Both [time.com](http://time.com) and [forecast.io](http://forecast.io) are good examples of what's possible with this approach.
 (It's worth noting that some device-level APIs are available to mobile web applications - good examples being geolocation, media capture, contacts and others.)

 #Cross Platform Tools - Democratizing Mobile Development